Serious07/MincraftRestarter/README.md

 Allowed to check if server online localy on server and globaly on internet, by domain for example

-If server offline restart it the best way possible, by killing process o sending command on server screen
+If server offline restart it the best way possible, by killing process or sending command on server screen

 Works only on linux OS